Learning from Comparisons and Choices: Learning the MNL Model from Choices

-for any $r\in\{1,\ldots, \min\{d_1,d_2\}\}$ with probability at least $1-2d^{-3}$ where $d=(d_1+d_2)/2$. \end{thm} A proof is provided in Appendix \ref{sec:bundle_ub_proof}.
-Optimizing over $r$ gives the following corollaries. \begin{coro}[{\bf Exact low-rank matrices}] Suppose $\Theta^*$ has rank at most $r$.
-Under the hypotheses of Theorem \ref{thm:bundle_ub}, solving the optimization \eqref{eq:bundleopt} with the choice of the regularization parameter $\lambda\in[8\lambda , c_1\lambda ]$ achieves with probability at least $1-2d^{-3}$,
+for any $r\in\{1,\ldots, \min\{d_1,d_2\}\}$ with probability at least $1-2d^{-3}$ where $d=(d_1+d_2)/2$. \end{theorem} A proof is provided in Appendix \ref{sec:bundle_ub_proof}.
+Optimizing over $r$ gives the following corollaries. \begin{corollary}[{\bf Exact low-rank matrices}] Suppose $\Theta^*$ has rank at most $r$.
+Under the hypotheses of Theorem \ref{thm:bundle_ub}, solving the optimization \eqref{eq:bundleopt} with the choice of the regularization parameter $\lambda\in[8\lambda_0 , c_1\lambda_0 ]$ achieves with probability at least $1-2d^{-3}$,